Signed in as:

 filler@godaddy.com

-At Key Myofunctional Therapy, I take a hands-on, personalized approach to help you restore healthy oral function.
-Therapy is grounded in the four pillars of myofunctional care—nasal breathing, lip seal, proper tongue posture, and functional swallowing—to support airway health, balance, and lasting wellness.
-My goal is to empower you with the tools to create long-term change.
+At Key Myofunctional Therapy, I take a hands-on, personalized approach to help you restore healthy oral function and balance.
+Therapy is grounded in the four pillars of myofunctional care - nasal breathing, lip seal, proper tongue posture, and functional swallowing - which support airway health, balance, and lasting wellness.

-Myofunctional therapy is a neuromuscular re-education program that targets the muscles of the face, tongue, lips, and airway to restore optimal oral rest posture and functional movement patterns.
+Myofunctional therapy is a non-invasive, exercise-based, and individualized program designed to retrain the muscles of the face, tongue, lips, and airway.
+Through targeted neuromuscular re-education, therapy restores optimal oral rest posture and supports healthy, functional movement patterns that influence breathing, swallowing, and speech.

-This integrative model ensures that every aspect of health influencing the airway and oral system is addressed.
-Our goal is to help you restore functional harmony throughout the body so you can breathe, sleep, and feel better — naturally.
+Our goal is to help you restore functional harmony so you can breathe, sleep, and feel better, naturally.

 Uneven facial tone may be related to postural adaptation, muscle tension, or visual imbalance.